yungyDPR/TrainingData/segmentation/readme.md

 ## Features

-Each TEI file has its raw file.
+Each TEI file has its own raw file.
 A raw file is used by GROBID during training and stores features information.

 For the high level segmentation, the features are the following :